yahoo/redislite/README.rst

     ['foo']

-Finally it's possible ot spin up multiple instances with different configuration values for the Redis server.
-Here is an example that sets up 2 redis instances.
+Finally it's possible ot spin up multiple instances with different configuration settings for the Redis server.
+Here is an example that sets up 2 redis server instances.
 One instance is configured to listen on port 8002, the second instance is a read-only slave of the first instance.

 .. code-block:: python

-    Python 2.7.6 (default, Mar 22 2014, 22:59:56)
-    [GCC 4.8.2] on linux2
-    Type "help", "copyright", "credits" or "license" for more information.
     >>> import redislite
     >>> master=redislite.Redis(serverconfig={'port': '8002'})
     >>> slave=redislite.Redis(serverconfig={'slaveof': "127.0.0.1 8002"})